 What are driver files?

 If we specifically look at Microsoft Windows, then there are a few file types, or extensions, that are driver files.
 Older versions of Windows used the .VXD extension for driver files.
-But Windows XP, Vista and Windows 7 all use the .SYS file extension for drivers.
+But Windows XP, Vista, Windows 7, Windows 8 and Windows 10 all use the .SYS file extension for drivers.
 This is the main driver, but there are other files associated with a driver, either for installation (like: .INF, .CAT, .CAB, .MSI), or for operation (like: .EXE, .DLL, .CPL).

 Like any software, drivers are created by humans and as a result they can contain errors, or bugs.
 These software defects will come up when the driver is used, so a driver update is created to fix those bugs.